RockefellerArchiveCenter/project_electron/transfer/bagit-specification.md

 ```

 ###### data
 Required directory for payload items.
-May be serialized or un-serialized.
+This directory may be serialized as a single file (for example a ZIP file), or un-serialized as a number of files and subdirectories.

 ###### metadata.json
 Valid JSON or JSON-LD file that includes metadata elements included in bag-info.txt as well as any additional elements donors wish to provide to the RAC.